If you are a business owner based in Alberta, understanding Alberta statutory holidays and payroll guidelines is crucial.

 Public holiday pay is calculated by adding up the number of wages your employee has earned in the 4 weeks prior to the holiday, divided by 20.

 The four weeks before the public holiday can be either:

 Here's an example: Peter is paid $14/hour and works regular hours 5 days per week.
 In the 4 weeks (28 days) leading up the holiday, Peter worked 20 days and made $1120.
 He also worked his last scheduled shift before the holiday and will be working the first shift after.
 He is eligible for both regular stat pay and premium stat pay should he be scheduled for the day.

 In total, Peter will be paid $56 in regular statutory pay, even if he does not work the holiday.

-In addition to Alberta stat holiday pay, employees who work on the day of the statutory holiday, are also entitled to either:
+In addition to Alberta stat holiday pay, employees who work on the holiday are also entitled to either:

 You, as the employer chooses which of these options will apply.

 Last pay period, Jane is paid $12/hour and works four 8 hour shifts.
-She also works an 8 hour shift on a stat holiday.
+She also works an 8 hour shift on the holiday.
 She is eligible for both regular and premium stat pay.
-As she also worked her last scheduled shift before the holiday, and will be working the first shift after, she is eligible for both regular and premium stat pay.

 To calculate her total stat pay:

 Can you imagine how much time you would save if you could automate your holiday pay calculations?
 Well you can.